Pathway Tools Installation Guide -- Linux and MacOS X (Intel only)

 Step-By-Step Guide

-1. Decide where to install Pathway Tools.
+2. Decide where to install Pathway Tools.
 For a single user, your home directory is strongly recommended.
 This is the default location suggested by the installer.
-MacOS X 10.5 users must accept the installer's defaults for this release (13.0).

 These files are of the form